Infinage/StepByStep/README.md

 # StepByStep 🏅
 This repo doesn't just contain codes to solve these simple programs, rather it aims to give you a framework to approach any problem.
-All of the notebooks tackle their problems with the same sequences of logical steps.
+All of the notebooks tackle their problems with the same sequence of logical steps.

 ## How to use it? 🤔
 1. Hit up [Google Colaboratory](colab.research.google.com/).